Melo Imai

-Melo Imai (今井 メロ, 今井 夢露, Imai Mero) is a Japanese tarento and half-pipe snowboarder.
+Melo Imai (今井 メロ, 今井 夢露, Imai Mero) is a Japanese TV personality and half-pipe snowboarder.
 Her maiden name is Narita (成田).

 Imai's father is snowboarding coach Takashi Narita, and she has two brothers: former snowboarder Dome Narita and trampoliner Grim Narita.

-She gave up snowboarding after the 2006 Winter Olympics and became a television presenter, then a nude model appearing in several gravure DVD's.
+She gave up snowboarding after the 2006 Winter Olympics and became a television presenter, then a nude model appearing in several gravure DVDs.
 In 2017 she had a short career as pornographic film actress and in 2018 announced a return to snowboarding.
-The same year she won the All Japan Snowboarding Championships, greatly outpacing the competition with an overwhelming win and only 4 days of training for the event.
+The same year she won the All Japan Snowboarding Championships.

 Early life

 From the age of 7, Imai's father, snowboarding coach Takashi Narita (成田 隆史), trained her and her brother Dome in snowboarding.
 They trained up to 18 hours a day, and when they finished high school, he had them forgo post-secondary education to focus on snowboarding.
 Imai has said she envied others her age for being able to lead ordinary lives, and at one point attempted to take her life by slashing her wrists.